Ramesses XI: The wḥm-mswt ("Renaissance") era

 Edward Wente wrote: "One has the impression that the viceroy and his Nubian troops were loyalists, for the remarks made by his opponent Piankh in letter No. 301 are quite disparaging of the pharaoh, Ramesses XI."
 In this letter, better known as LRL no. 21, Piankh remarks:

 As for Pharaoh, l.p.h., how shall he reach this land?
 And of whom is Pharaoh, l.p.h., superior still?

 In the same letter and two others (LRL no. 34 and no. 35) Piankh gives the order to the Scribe of the Necropolis Tjaroy (=Dhutmose), the lady Nodjmet and a certain Payshuuben to secretly arrest and question two Medjay policemen about certain things they had apparently said:

 If they find out that (it is) true, you shall place them (in) two baskets and (they) shall be thrown (into) this water by night.
 But do not let anybody in the land find out.

 Whereas Piankh would probably have had the authority to have people executed, it is noteworthy that his correspondents are explicitly urged to keep the matter secret.
 It has been argued that, given Piankh's supreme position at the time, the secrecy can only have concerned the king.
 If this is correct, it follows that the political situation of the time must have been very complex, with Piankh possibly acting on some hidden agenda.
 Unfortunately, due to the very limited nature of the sources, the exact relationships between the three main protagonists, Piankh, Pinehesy and Ramesses XI remain far from clear.
 Some scholars believe that the Nubian campaign was part of an ongoing power struggle between the High Priest of Amun and the Viceroy of Kush However, it is equally possible that Piankh came to the rescue of Pinehesy against some common enemy.
 The verb often translated as "to attack (Pinehesy)" only means "to meet/ to go to".
 In fact, neither the aim of the expedition nor its outcome are beyond doubt.

 The issue is further complicated by the ongoing debate about [1] the order of High Priests (either Herihor before Piankh or Piankh before Herihor) and [2] the correct ascription (either to the pre-Renaissance period or to the wḥm-mswt itself) of several documents from the reign of Ramesses XI.

-At present, Thijs' suggestion that Pinehesy was apparently rehabilitated by Ramesses XI in year 11 or 12 of the wḥm-mswt has only been explicitly accepted by the Egyptologist Aidan Dodson.
+At present, Ad Thijs' suggestion that Pinehesy was apparently rehabilitated by Ramesses XI in year 11 or 12 of the wḥm-mswt has only been explicitly accepted by the Egyptologist Aidan Dodson.